 Add sliced sweet bell pepper and onion to the crockpot.
 Cover and cook for 3 hours on high.

-Lower eat and cook on low for 2 more hours.
+Turn heat to low and cook for 2 more hours.

 Remove breasts to a platter and use 2 forks to shred.
 Refrigerate in covered container covered with the sauce until used.